vinfreecs/genga/Documentation.md

  * def_pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
  * MaxColl i: Maximum number of Collisions per time step that can be stored
  * def_cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
- * def_tol f: Tolerance in Bulirsh Stoer integrator
+ * def_tol f: Tolerance in Bulirsh Stoer integrator.
- * def_dtmin f: Minimal time step in Bulirsch Stoer integrator
+ * def_dtmin f: Minimal time step in Bulirsch Stoer integrator .
- * def_Nfragments d: Additional array size for debris particles
+ * def_Nfragments d: Additional array size for debris particles.
+ * def_NFileNameDigits: Number of time step digits in the output filenames.
  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.